kapil2020/survey-frontend/README.md

 This repository hosts the frontend code for the **Custom Design Dynamic Survey (CDDS)**.
 The application collects survey responses to analyze travel behavior and air pollution exposure, with a user-friendly interface and dynamic question flow.

 ## 🌟 Features
-- Interactive and responsive survey design.
+- Interactive and responsive dynamic survey design.
-- Dynamic questions based on user inputs (e.g., travel mode).
+- Dynamic questions based on user inputs (e.g., travel mode, travel cost).
 - Real-time air quality chart embedded in the survey.
 - Modern UI/UX with accessibility-focused design.